Monitor ingestion data

 • Health Hub: The central dashboard within Google SecOps for monitoring the status and health of all configured data sources and parsers.

-• Cloud Monitoring: Google Cloud service used to create alerting policies based on metrics, including those from Chronicle ingestion.
+• Cloud Monitoring: Google Cloud service used to create alerting policies based on metrics, including those from Google SecOps ingestion.

-• Actionable issue: An ingestion problem that the user can typically resolve themselves through configuration changes (for example, updating credentials).
+• Actionable issue: An ingestion problem that you can typically resolve yourself through configuration changes (for example, updating credentials).

 • Parser: A component that normalizes raw log data into the Unified Data Model (UDM) structure.